AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/configure-mbi-connection-for-cloud-starter-projects.md

 1. Get information for your encryption settings.

     * The project UI provides an SSH access string.
 This string can be used for gathering the information needed for the Remote Address and Username in setting up your **[!UICONTROL Encryption settings]**.
-Select **[!UICONTROL SSH]** to see your [!UICONTROL User Name] and [!UICONTROL Remote Address].
+Select **[!UICONTROL SSH]** to see your User Name and Remote Address.

     ![Access site master](/help/troubleshooting/miscellaneous/assets/access_site_mbi.png)